emqx/emqx-docs/en_US/access-control/authn/mongodb.md

 ## Configure with configuration items

-You can configure the EMQX MongoDB authenticator with EMQX  EMQX configuration items, for detailed operating steps, see
+You can configure the EMQX MongoDB authenticator with EMQX configuration items, for detailed operating steps, see

 - [authn-mongodb:standalone](../../configuration/configuration-manual.md#authn-mongodb:standalone)
 - [authn-mongodb:sharded-cluster](../../configuration/configuration-manual.md#authn-mongodb:sharded-cluster)